NutritionalYeet/silly-weapon-viewer/README.md

 ## To use

-CD to project directory > npm start
+CD to project directory > npm start (might need to use npm install first)

 The app generates some placeholder weapons to demonstrate the visual components.
 It works best when run in Chrome.